vmware-tanzu/community-edition/docs/designs/2736-package-maintainership.md

 Initial software components that are to be packaged Configuration parameters that are to be exposed
 Basic tests should be provided along with execution instructions.

-### Open Pull Request in community-edition repo

-When your package is complete and ready for acceptance, create a Pull Request in the [community-edition](https://github.com/vmware-tanzu/community-edition/pulls) GitHub repository.
-The PR should reference the GitHub issue created for introducing the package.

 ## Expectations (Role of Package Maintainer)